phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/personal-development/fasting/fasting.md

 - Food
   - Soup veggies, e.g. 400g / 2 days
   - Veggie broth
+  - Erythritol and stevia: two of the few zero calories sugar substitutes that don't lead to insulin spikes and are not known to impact gut health and thus e.g. insulin resitance [^fattyliver]
 - Equipment
   - Hot water bottle / grain pillow etc.: to calm the stomach
   - optinal tracking